Trauma Center Fund

 The monies in the Trauma Fund are to be used for defraying the costs of providing emergency medical care to victims of trauma and to offset uncompensated care losses.
 The Appropriations Act describes uncompensated care losses as including readiness costs and clinical services incurred by providing care to uninsured trauma patients.
 The level of readiness required of a trauma designated hospital is unparalleled by other disciplines and is where the VDH/OEMS has focused the efforts of the Trauma Center Fund in supporting Virginia’s Trauma System.
 The Office of EMS oversees the management and dispersal of the Trauma Center Fund.

-Trauma Fund Policies
+Trauma Fund Documents

 Trauma Fund Annual Reports